 You should sit centered in the seat and keep at least 10 inches between your chest and the steering wheel.
 Know where your airbags are located and make sure you do not rest your arms or legs against them.
 Children under 13 should always ride in the back seat.
 Know whether your vehicle has side airbags and remind all passengers not to lead or rest against the side of the car where an airbag will deploy from.

 Most of the time, you can’t control whether an accident happens to you.
-But by adopting safe vehicle habits and routines, you can take practical steps to reduce the severity of your injuries if an accident does occur.
-Your next reasonable step is to make sure you know an experienced car accident lawyer who will help you pursue the compensation you are entitled to.
+However, by adopting safe vehicle habits and routines, you can take practical steps to reduce the severity of your injuries if an accident does occur.
+Your next reasonable step is to ensure you know an experienced car accident lawyer who will help you pursue the compensation you are entitled to.

-Schedule a free consultation with an experienced car accident attorney today by calling 202-960-4596.
-Our attorneys are recognized as the best in Washington, DC, Virginia, and Maryland.
+Schedule a free consultation with an experienced Washington, DC car accident attorney today by calling 202-960-4596.
 With Regan Zambri Long, your claim is in capable hands.